-Nothing hurts a fleet’s bottom line more unnecessarily than fuel card fraud or unauthorized purchases.
-But you can fight back!
-Fuel card companies provide solutions to help protect your company, including easy to use online tools that let you monitor charges and quickly spot irregular fueling.
-If red flags pop up, you can adjust card limits or cancel them altogether – immediately, from anywhere.
+Fuel card solutions, including easy to use online tools that let you monitor charges and quickly spot irregular fueling, can help your company reduce fuel card fraud.
+If red flags pop up, you can easily adjust card limits or cancel them altogether – immediately, from anywhere.

 Though card skimming had become the hottest topic in the fight against fraud, it is actually quite easy to spot.
 Educating your drivers on what to look for at the pump can prevent this form of theft before it even happens.
 There are many ways to check for oddities at each fueling station, and we've created this easy-to -follow checklist which you can print out and attach to your vehicles: